Sport in South Korea: Association football

-In the early 1900s, football became an integral piece of Korean nationalism.
-It also became a symbol for the rivalry between Pyeongyang and Seoul at the time.
-The people of Pyeongyang used it to demonstrate their modernity and to resist the centralised power of Seoul.
-Now Seoul and Busan, Seoul and Daegu have similar rivaly that resist the centralised power of Seoul.
+Football became popular in Korea in the early 1900s.
+At the time there was a major football rivalry between Pyongyang and Seoul.
+The Joseon Football Association was established in 1928 in order to develop the sport domestically, but was banned ten years later by the Japanese colonial government.
+Following the liberation of the Korea and the establishment of South Korea, the Korea Football Association (KFA) was founded in 1948.

 The national football team became the first team in the Asian Football Confederation (AFC) to reach the FIFA World Cup semi-finals in the 2002 FIFA World Cup, which South Korea jointly hosted with Japan.
 The Korea National Football Team (as it is known) has qualified for every World Cup since Mexico 1986, and has broken out of the group stage thrice: first in 2002, then in 2010, when it was defeated by eventual semi-finalist Uruguay in the Round of 16, and in 2022, where it was defeated by eventual quarter-finalist Brazil.
 At the 2012 Summer Olympics, South Korea's U-23 team won the bronze medal in men's football.

 South Korea, which competes internationally under the name of "Korea Republic", has qualified for twelve FIFA World Cups including the most recent 2026 tournament (Asian record), and co-hosted the 2002 World Cup, finishing in 4th place.
 Also in 2010, the country's under-17 women's team won the 2010 FIFA U-17 Women's World Cup in Trinidad and Tobago, claiming South Korea's first-ever title in worldwide FIFA competition.
-The K-League is the oldest domestic professional football league in Asia.
-A huge number of tiny amateur football gatherings are active and immensely popular.